emicklei/melrose/docs/install.md

 You need to install the [Go SDK](https://golang.org/dl/) for compiling the program on your machine.

+The minimum requirement is Go 1.24.2.
+On a Mac, macOS 11 Big Sur or higher is required.

 ## Mac OSX

 	go install github.com/emicklei/melrose/cmd/melrose@latest